Hildebrand Law, P.C. mobile logo

 Simply stated, a court cannot order military personnel to make payments to a spouse when he or she continues to work past their military retirement date.

 If you have questions about deferred military retirement in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona community property and family law attorneys have over 100 years of combined experience successfully representing clients in community property and family law cases.
+Our Arizona community property and family law attorneys have decades of combined experience successfully representing clients in community property and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.